open/close all folders

 Live Action Television

-- Very early in its existence, the Sci Fi Channel produced a daily sci-fi/soap opera short called FTL Newsfeed, in which the Earth of 2142 has consolidated into five or so super-states.
+- Very early in its existence, the Sci Fi Channel produced a daily sci-fi/soap opera short called FTL Newsfeed, in which the Earth of 2142 has consolidated into six super-states:

 - Cyberpunk RPG NeoTech combines this with Balkanize Me, some regions balkanizing (eg. North America) and some consolidating (eg. Europe).
 In Africa countries have been split and joined apparently at random.